Sonal Kaushal

-Sonal Kaushal is an Indian voice artist, well known for her work in Doraemon and Chhota Bheem in India, voicing the lead role, Doraemon and Chhota Bheem.
+Sonal Kaushal is an Indian voice artist, well known for her work in Doraemon, voicing the lead role, Doraemon.

 She is more commonly known as 'The Motor Mouth', because she voices a number of characters in cartoons.
 She also voiced Budhdev in Bandbudh Aur Budbak, Babli in Little Singham and many more.

 She was also the Hindi dubbing voice of Christina Materson as Emma Goodall (the Megaforce/Super Megaforce Pink Ranger) in Power Rangers Megaforce and Power Rangers Super Megaforce.
 She also voiced Gina in Malibu Rescue, Malibu Rescue: The Next Wave, and the Malibu Rescue TV series.
 She was also the Hindi dubbing voice of Johnny Test in its show's second Hindi dub and in its revival show.

 Career

 Kaushal's dubbing career started at the age of 8.
 It is unknown what she voiced at that time.
 Her first known role was of Doraemon in 2005.
 She became a fan-favourite as everyone loved her voice.
 She started YouTube channel named 'TheMotorMouth', where she voiced different other characters and also interviewed other voice-actors.
 In 2023 she voiced the main character Rani from the short animated film, 'Bandits of Golak' in Star Wars Visions season 2 by studio 88 Pictures.